The K-1 Mark II overcomes challenging field conditions, such as poor weather, darkness and freezing temperatures

 Compatible with panning shots

 When taking a panning shot, this mechanism efficiently controls the SR unit to detect only the direction of the camera’s movement, while compensating for all other affecting vectors.
 Because of this, the K-1 Mark II captures beautiful, high-resolution images both in normal shooting and panning photography, without requiring any switching operation.

 Extra-accurate auto-exposure and autofocus control, even in the dark

 An illumination level of -3EV makes it difficult to see a subject with the naked eye, and almost impossible to make accurate focus with manual focusing.
 Even under such low-illumination conditions, the K-1 Mark II assures high-precision auto-exposure and autofocus operations.* Thanks to its upgraded algorithm, its autofocus response time for poorly illuminated subjects is greatly reduced.
 Coupled with its super-high-resolution imaging power, the K-1 Mark II delivers exceptional shooting performance in dark locations.

 - * Light metering measured at ISO 100 and with a 50mm F1.4 lens; focusing measured at ISO 100, at room temperature and with 25 middle sensors.

 Easy, pushbutton control of monitor brightness

 The camera's outdoor-oriented monitor, which provides easy setting of the brightness level, has been upgraded.
 In addition to positive settings to assure the correct brightness level in bright locations, it now provides negative settings to improve visibility in dark locations.
 It also features a red-lit monitor display function to facilitate monitor viewing when your eyes have become accustomed to a dark location during astronomical or nighttime photography.
-By assigning this function to the Fx1 button, you can instantly switch the monitor display between the normal and red-lit modes.

 Outdoor View Setting：-2